nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_problems.md

 * Clinical items that are directly linked to the problem in the provider system; and
 * Clinical items that are within a consultation topic that is linked to the problem

-References may be created to MedicationRequest, AllergyIntolerance, Immunization, Observation - Uncategorised.
+References may be created to MedicationRequest, AllergyIntolerance, Immunization, Observation - Uncategorised resources.
 References to consultations are not held in this field.
 They are held in the context field defined below.

 ### extension[problemSignificance] ###